-Nintendo Switch: Everything you need to know – latest news and rumours
+Nintendo Switch: Everything you need to know

 Eurogamer has reported that Nintendo Switch will sport a 6.2 inch capacitive multi-touch screen with a 720p display.
 Previous Nintendo touchscreens have only supported resistive displays, relying on a far less accurate use of pressure to input commands.

 Nintendo is yet to confirm whether the Switch will include a touchscreen, and it didn't seem to surface in the recent reveal trailer.
-With any luck, the rumour will be confirmed early next year.
+With any luck, the rumour will be confirmed before January 13.

 Related: PS4 Pro review